Skip to main content

 Improving the voter experience

-Groundbreaking LSE research into the psychology of election participation has informed reforms to electoral practice in countries around the world.
-The work shifted focus from the winners and losers to the point of view of the voter – their emotions, memories and shared experiences.
+Groundbreaking LSE research into the psychology of election participation has informed reforms to electoral practice around the world.
+The work shifted focus from the winners and losers to the point of view of the voter.

 Join in